fusioncharts/dev_centre_docs/map-guide/markers.md

 * Set the `caption` of the map.

-* Apply the `fint` (FusionCharts Internal) theme to control the cosmetic properties of the map.
+* Apply the `fusion` (FusionCharts Internal) theme to control the cosmetic properties of the map.

 * Set the value of the `markerBgColor` attribute to `red` and that of the `markerRadius` attribute to `10`.